Wealth Management: Investment Views – ESG in managing wealth

 In developed markets, such as Canada and Europe, where responsible investing represents almost 50% of total professionally managed assets,5 companies which fail to display adequate ESG credentials will find that fewer investors are willing to invest in them, impacting their share price.
 Moreover, companies with pooor ESG ratings can be excluded from responsible investment indices, which in turn can also negatively impact on the company's share price.

-Click here to continue: Investment Views - Shareholder engagement and activism
+Click here to continue: Investment Views - Microfinance as a source of impact

 In this Investment Views: